bonni208/Business_Ethics/Business_Ethics.md

 ### 04.02 | Investigate the source

+Welcome back to the second half of Lesson 04.
+Back to Mike Caulfield:

 > One of the four "moves" is to "investigate the source".
 The following two short videos (less than four minutes) will introduce you to this move.
 As you'll see, we're not expecting people to do ground-breaking research, just to do some very quick checks.
 >
 > The first (3:15) video shows how many of the things we think will make us better at the web — raw intelligence, critical thinking skill, familiarity with technology — don't necessarily help: